Frankwerd/ai-email-stress-tool/README.md

 A powerful desktop application designed for stress-testing email-dependent systems by sending bulk emails with unique, AI-generated content using the Google Gemini API.

 ![Application Screenshot](<https://i.imgur.com/eecmen9.png>)
-> **Note:** Screenshot of the final application.
-You can download the .exe in releases.

 </div>